robbanee77/Hand-Tracking-using-Machine-Learning-Robbanee_Beraheng-Roiyan_Umudee/README.md

 # Preliminary work
 Hand Tracking starts with detecting the palm with the Palm Detection Model and then identifies 21 key hand positions through a program called Hand Landmark Model that simulates hand gestures from the incoming image detection.

+# Step to do
+- download tool
+- import tools
+- Identify the camera
+- get data from camera
+- video display
+- Hand data and hand detection commands
+- convert color system
+- hand detection in the figure
+- hand position
+- hand detection in video
+- show results
+- Specify the location of a landmark
+- Landmark location display via webcam

 # Requirements :
 Jupyter Notebook
 # Importing the Libraries :